Maskot / Getty Images

 • Higher minimum deposit

-Who should apply: If you’re looking to build credit and have a little bit of cash to start, this card and its high credit limit should work great.
+Who should apply: If you seek to build credit and have a little bit of cash to start, this card and its high credit limit should work great.
 Anyone with no credit or low credit will also like this offering.

-Why we picked it: The OpenSky® Secured Visa® Credit Card is a great credit-building option.
-You can put down as much as $3,000 and get a matching credit limit, and since this is a soft pull credit card, you won’t have to undergo a credit check to be approved.
+Why we picked it: The OpenSky® Secured Visa® Credit Card is another great option for a secured card, allowing you to deposit anywhere from $200 to $3,000 and get a matching credit limit, and one major perk is that the issuer won’t perform a credit check when you apply.

-Indeed, all cardholders receive the same APR (18.99% variable) and are eligible for the same credit limit range ($200 to $3,000), regardless of their credit history.
+Plus, all cardholders also receive the same APR (25.64 percent variable) and are eligible for the same credit limit range ($200 to $3,000), regardless of their credit history.
 This makes the OpenSky Secured Visa especially appealing if you have severely damaged credit due to late payments or bankruptcy.

 Pros